Here are the Pinterest tips i used for growing my blog traffic by 800%.

-As a blogger, you will find that traffic means everything to your blog, except it is a personal blog and you prefer to hide it from the world.
+As a blogger, you will find that traffic means everything to your blog, whether it’s a comfort Food blog, a tech blog or whatever type of blog it is, except it is a personal blog and you prefer to hide it from the world.
 If that doesn’t describe you, then it’s the lifeblood of your blog and one of the fastest ways to increase your revenue.

 However, There is one catch, the traffic has to be targeted.
 You could get millions of people scrolling through your blog, and it ends up being the equivalent of window-shopping because they don’t stop to buy what you are selling.
 That kind of traffic is pointless and of no use to you.